Non-local operators with low singularity kernels: regularity estimates and martingale problem: Introduction

-encompassing Schauder-type estimates (see Theorem \ref{Thm:Main1} (a) below).
-Building upon this result, we construct the strong Markov process associated with $L$ (see Theorem \ref{Thm:Main2}).
-To further our understanding of these Markov processes, we provide an a priori estimate for the solutions to the corresponding elliptic equation within a generalized Orlicz-Besov space (see Lemma \ref{Le-Main1}), facilitating the derivation of a Krylov-type estimate (or occupation time estimate) for the jump processes (see Theorem \ref{Thm:Main1} (b)).
+encompassing Schauder-type estimates (see Theorem \ref{Thm:Main1} (a) below). \item construct the strong Markov process associated with $L$ (see Theorem \ref{Thm:Main2}). \item provide an a priori estimate for the solutions to the corresponding elliptic equation within a generalized Orlicz-Besov space (see Lemma \ref{Le-Main1}), facilitating the derivation of a Krylov-type estimate (or occupation time estimate) for the jump processes (see Theorem \ref{Thm:Main1} (b)). \end{itemize}